0xDylanLim/Python-Project---Statistical-Analysis/README.md

 This project involves the use of Python to perform statistical analysis on AQI.

-Z scores
+- scores
-Best fits Data
+- Best fits Data
-outlier detection
+- outlier detection
-sampling techniques
+- sampling techniques
-Confidence intervals
+- Confidence intervals
-Hypothesis testing
+- Hypothesis testing
-Visualizations on various state AQIs
+- Visualisations on various state AQIs